-The stripping header is heavier than most types of conventional cutterbar header, therefore the stripper header, when on the combine, will drop at a very fast speed until adjusted.
+The Shelbourne Header is heavier than most types of conventional cutterbar header. therefore, when on the combine, it may drop at a very fast speed until adjusted.

-This is usually adjusted on the hydraulic feeder housing direction control valve which is usually mounted under the cab floor.
+This is usually adjusted on the hydraulic feeder housing direction control valve which may be mounted under the cab floor, or on the side of the machine.
 When set correctly, the header will gently lower to the ground without banging on the skids.
-Header damage can be caused if the drop is to fast.
+Header damage can be caused if the drop is to fast!.

-Refer to the combine operators manual for adjustment of the header lowering speed.
+$extstyle \Lambda$ Refer to the combine manufacturers operator manual for adjustment of the header lowering speed.